mattiashaal/smoothy/readme.md

 # Scroll smoothy with constant speed

-Most smooth-scroll plugins out there running on set time.
+Most smooth-scroll plugins out there are running on a set time.
 Which sometimes can behave badly if the distance is very short (results in mega slow scroll) or very long (results in mega fast scroll).
 Smoothy take care of this by running with constant speed.

 ## Install manually